Aaron Molyneaux Hewlett: Personal life

 The New York Times published an editorial in 1916 about the "boxing revival" of the time at Harvard, mentioning Hewlett – deceased for over forty years – as a prize fighter and a "midnight Mars" who came to Harvard from "the traditions of the ring."
-Emanuel Molyneaux called the editorial "uncomplimentary" and denied that his father had been a prize fighter.
+Emanuel Molyneaux called the editorial "uncomplimentary" and denied his father had been a prize fighter.
+The name Molyneaux or Molineaux occurs several times in the history of the ring.
+In 1809, Tom Molyneaux and his father, Jacob, were framed prizefighter at the old Catherine Markets in New York City.
+The never defeated Virginia native Jim Wharton "Molyneaux the Morocco Prince" (1813-1856).